Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/09. Product Discovery[oc]/02. Creating and using promo codes/README.md

 # Creating and using promo codes

+This scenario shows flexibility of the promotion codes management process using Sitecore OrderCloud platform.

-1. Log in to your PLAY!
-Shop instance.
+1. Go to your instance details page <https://portal.sitecoredemo.com/instance/{{demoId}}>.

-1. Copy password of the "Headstart Admin" user type.
+1. Copy password of the "Headstart Admin" user.
 ![Copy password](./media/copy-password.png)

 1. Click the "Headstart Seller UI" service.